304 North Cardinal St.

 Sometimes, the Bluetooth headphones beep if they lose connection to the device.
 Moreover, Sound quality is compromised when you walk away from your phone while streaming audio.

-Resolution: You may save the day by turning off and then back on Bluetooth again.
+Resolution: You may save the day by turning it off and then back on Bluetooth again.

 Another possible reason might be an update to your settings.
 It is a bit tricky to find out what exactly caused it, but if you’ve updated either a phone or PC lately and are experiencing connectivity issues with any of their peripherals.